The Residents: 2017–present: Metal Meat & Bone, Triple Trouble and the pREServed series

 The group also began their ongoing pREServed reissue series in January 2018 – deluxe editions of the major albums in the band's discography, containing brand new remasters and unreleased recordings from the band's archives, previously in the care of Hardy Fox before he quit the group.

 During the In Between Dreams tour, the Residents also previewed songs from their "upcoming blues album," which was eventually titled Metal, Meat & Bone: The Songs of Dyin' Dog.
 The premise of the album was to present the long-lost recordings of a fictional albino blues singer named Alvin Snow, also known as "Dyin' Dog."
-The Residents would present the original "Dyin' Dog demos" on one disc, and their own interpretations of the same songs on another disc.
+The Residents would present the original "Dyin' Dog demos" on one disc and their own interpretations of the same songs on another disc.
 The album was released in July 2020 and promoted with two music videos for the Residents' new versions of "Bury My Bone" and "DIE!
 DIE!
 DIE!", the latter being sung by alternative rock musician and Pixies frontman Black Francis.

 Metal, Meat & Bone was promoted during the Residents' 'Dog Stab!' tour in 2021 (following numerous cancellations and postponements on account of the COVID-19 pandemic) – the show, currently marketed as "the 50th anniversary show," presented songs from the new album as well as new arrangements of songs from their 1978 album, Duck Stab / Buster & Glen.
-The band will continue this tour with dates currently set for 2023.

 To celebrate the group's 50th anniversary, a retrospective coffee table book, The Residents: A Sight for Sore Eyes, Vol. 1 by author Aaron Tanner, was announced.
 The book contains never-before-seen photos, quotes from celebrities influenced by the group, and a 7" single dating to the group's Not Available era.

 On May 13 and 14 2022, the Residents performed their God In Three Persons album live two more times, at the Presidio Theatre in San Francisco.
 The Residents presented themselves as a six-piece band at this show, with visuals created by John Sanborn.
 The visuals featured videos starring Jiz Lee, who portrays the twins.